Spectacular landscapes and abundant wildlife await

 Activity adventure | Natural world | Safari | Spa | Wildlife

-This 12-day tailor-made South African adventure has been designed specifically for nature lovers, allowing visitors to experience some of the best wildlife Southern Africa has to offer, from the cheetahs, rhinos and meerkats of the open Kalahari to the baboons of Cape Point.
+This once-in-a-lifetime trip is the ultimate safari experience, stopping off at Cape Town between Kruger National Park and South Africa’s largest private reserve.
+Indeed, it's been designed specifically for nature lovers, allowing visitors to experience some of the best wildlife Southern Africa has to offer, from the cheetahs, rhinos and meerkats of the open Kalahari to the baboons of Cape Point.

 Day by day itinerary

 Sabi Sand Private Game Reserve, Greater Kruger National Park

 Take a connecting flight from Johannesburg to Kruger Mpumalanga International Airport.
 Continue by transfer to the Sabi Sand Private Game Reserve where you spend the next three nights at Kirkman's Kamp.
 The Sabi Sand Game Reserve is one of the most famous game viewing destinations in the Greater Kruger National Park.
 It offers a prime South African game viewing experience, combining unrivalled Big Five game viewing as well as other large game.
 Twice-daily game drives will see you traverse thousands of hectares of private reserve with a tracking team and ranger, while guided walks are also a recommended option.
 You're likely to see the Big Five as well as the lesser-known Little Five, which includes Rhino beetles, elephant shrews, leopard tortoises, buffalo weavers and ant lions.